-- Allowed three (3) absences in a one-half credit class, unexcused. - Allowed six (6) absences in a one-credit class, unexcused. - 1.
-With 96-minute classes now in effect, school attendance becomes an extremely important responsibility of the students and parents.
+- · Allowed three (3) absences in a one-half credit class, unexcused (refer to the Mississippi Scholars Requirement section). - Allowed six (6) absences in a one-credit class, unexcused (refer to the Mississippi Scholars Requirement section) - 1.
+With 96 minute classes now in effect, school attendance becomes an extremely important responsibility of the students and parents.

-- 2. When a student misses his/her 2nd day in a one-half credit course or the 4th day in a one-credit course, students and parents will be notified in writing that they may not miss more than three (3) days in a one-half credit course or 6 days in a one credit course.
+- 2. When a student misses his/her 2nd day in a one-half credit course (refer to the Mississippi Scholars Requirement section) or the 4th day in a one-credit course (refer to the Mississippi Scholars Requirement section), students and parents will be notified in writing that they may not miss more than three (3) days in a one-half credit course or 6 days in a one credit course.
 If a student misses more than the allotted days, the student may be dropped from the class, and 50/ No Credit (NC) will be given. - 3.
 After loss of credit due to attendance, credit may be reinstated by a School-Level Attendance Committee after a review of documentation and/or after Credit Recovery is successfully completed.
 There will be a minimum of four hearing meetings during the school year to include one in each month in October, January, March, and May.
 The School-Level Attendance Committee will be composed of district and/or school-level, certified staff members.
 It is the student's and parent's responsibility to keep all documentation for their own records and to turn in original documentation to the school for any official documented absence(s).
 Parent notes that constitute a valid excuse for absence will be accepted.
 If the student and parents are not satisfied with the determination made by the School-Level Attendance Committee, they may file an appeal with the Quitman School District School Board.
 It will be at the discretion of the school board as to whether or not the appeal will be heard. - 4.
 In order to be marked present in a class instead of a tardy, a student MUST NOT be more than five (5) minutes late to any class or checked out more than five (5) minutes before the end of any class. - 5.
 It is the student's responsibility to initiate making up all work with his/her teacher.
 For each excused absence, he/she has two days to complete make-up work.
 A student will receive a zero (0) on work not made up.
 In the case of unexcused absences, the student will not be given the opportunity to make up any graded works or tests given on those days and will receive a zero (0) for such work.
 Zeroes shall not be given to students who have been suspended or are awaiting alternative school placement. - 6.
 Current documentation of chronic illness must be placed on file annually.
 With the permission of the principal, the homebound policy will be used in these documented cases. - 7.
 Missing classes due to field trips will be governed as follows: - a.
 Students may miss classes a maximum of five (5) days per semester. - b.
-Students must be passing all classes- - c.
+Students must be passing all classes. - c.
 Students may not have more than two (2) In-School Suspensions (ISS) and have zero Out-of-School Suspensions (OSS).